Location & Hours

 - Please do not block our neighbors' driveways

 - Please turn headlights off while watching the show

 - Please keep car radio volume at a respectful level

 - Enjoy the show!

-The last 5 years we partnered with Living Water International (LWI) and through the generous donations of our community, we reached our goal of $8,000. $5,000 of this amount was used to fund the entire process of drilling a well in a community in Nicaragua.
-The last two years we used $1500 to provide clean drinking water to 20 families for 10 years while providing 1 hygiene educator to the community.
+The last 6 years we partnered with Living Water International (LWI) and through the generous donations of our community, we have raised a total of $11,600. $5,000 of this amount was used to fund the entire process of drilling a well in a community in Nicaragua.
+The last three years we used $1500 (each year) to provide clean drinking water to 20 families for 10 years while providing 1 hygiene educator to the community.
 We appreciate the support of everyone who has been a part of reaching these goals.

 About Living Water

 Living Water International exists to demonstrate the love of God by helping communities acquire desperately needed clean water, and to experience "living water"—the gospel of Jesus Christ—which alone satisfies the deepest thirst.

 In 1990, we set out to help the church in North America be the hands and feet of Jesus by serving the poorest of the poor.
 More than a billion people in the world live on less than a dollar a day.
 783 million people lack access to safe drinking water.